 Through a number inventions in the late 1800s and early 1900s, different methods that were an improvement of Caselli’s technology emerged.

-Through the early parts of the 20th century, fax saw a number of twists and turns in what it was capable of.
+Through the early parts of the 20th century, fax saw a number of twists and turns in its capabilities.

 Emerging as one of the quickest ways to send an image over a wire, that capability moved to wireless with Richard H. Ranger sending a picture of President Calvin Coolidge from New York to London in 1924 through his Photoradiogram.